Make-Magazine/makehub/wp-content/plugins/import-users-from-csv-with-meta/readme.txt

 5. Extra profile information (user meta)

 == Changelog ==

+= 1.17.3.2 =
+*   Improved BuddyPress group management when importing, now you can remove users from a group
+*   Improved BuddyPress import, now you can use group ids and not only group slugs

 = 1.17.3.1 =
 *   New filter to override default permission_callback in rest-api method to call cron